Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals several notable trends in revenues, shareholders’ equity, and equity turnover over the examined periods.
+The financial analysis over the presented quarters reveals several notable trends in revenues, shareholders’ equity, and equity turnover.